xz0127/tp/docs/DeveloperGuide.md

 <br>
 [`CsvAppointmentArchive`](https://github.com/AY2021S1-CS2103T-T12-4/tp/blob/master/src/main/java/seedu/address/storage/archive/CsvAppointmentArchive.java) implements the following operations:

-* `archivePastAppointments(..)` — Removes all past appointments from the `ReadOnlyAppointmentBook` and archive them as a csv file.
+* `archivePastAppointments(..)` — Removes all past appointments from the `ReadOnlyAppointmentBook` and archive them as a CSV file.
-* `saveAppointments(..)` — Saves the list of `CsvAdaptedAppointment` as a csv file in the archive directory with the given filename.
+* `saveAppointments(..)` — Saves the list of `CsvAdaptedAppointment` as a CSV file in the archive directory with the given filename.
-* `readAppointments(..)` — Reads the csv file with the given filename and returns the data as a `List<CsvAdaptedAppointment>`
+* `readAppointments(..)` — Reads the CSV file with the given filename and returns the data as a `List<CsvAdaptedAppointment>`

-`CsvAdaptedAppointment` and `CsvAdaptedPatient` are used to represent the csv-adapted `Appointment` and `Patient` respectively.
+`CsvAdaptedAppointment` and `CsvAdaptedPatient` are used to represent the CSV-adapted `Appointment` and `Patient` respectively.
 <br>

 Given below is an example archive run scenario and how the archive mechanism behaves at each step.